devrev/airdrop-shared/docs/attachments-extraction.md

-# Attachments Extraction Worker
+# Attachments Streaming Worker

 ## Overview
-This worker handles the extraction of attachments from an external system and streams them to the Airdrop platform.
+This worker handles the streaming of attachments to the Airdrop platform.
 It's designed to work with the `@devrev/ts-adaas` library and follows the Airdrop platform's event-driven architecture.

 ## Dependencies
 ```typescript